Related Websites of Brian Cohen, Luthier: SoundPost | Violins | Lutes and Early Instruments | Rare and Unusual Instruments for Sale

 Custom models

-It is possible to 'mix and match' various elements from various models, in order to lower costs- for example, you could opt for a Model T '1935 plus' but opt for a varnish finish back, ribs, french polished table, and a head 'scarf join' as per model S, to keep costs down.
+It is possible to 'mix and match' various elements from various models, to suit personal tastes, or to lower costs, but whatever is chosen, only the best materials are used in every case for maximum tonal results: For example, you could opt for a Model T '1935 plus' but opt for a hand-rubbed oil finished back, ribs, french polished table, and a head 'scarf join' to keep costs down.
 These are custom-made guitars, tailored to the players needs.
-I am not a production line, and not confined to defined model limitations as any model 'specification' implies, I tailor each guitar to the player's specific needs.
+I am not a production line, and not confined to defined model limitations: I tailor each guitar to the player's specific needs.

 Woods

-Select various traditional materials offered, usually Indian Rosewood, Maple, Spruce, Cedar, and various selected English and European hardwoods.
+Select various traditional materials offered, usually Indian Rosewood, Madagascar, Maple, Spruce, Cedar, and various selected English and European hardwoods, all sustainably sourced, most are very old 'first growth'.

 Opening times and all contact details, directions etc. on our 'Contact' page.
 Visitors welcomed, but strictly by appointment only.